adamdubsky/github-setup/CONTRIBUTING.md

 ### Create a pull request

-After you finish part or all of the work, it is when the pull request is coming in.
+After you finish part or all of the work, this when the pull request comes in.
 To be able to create one, you will need to "compare across fork" and select a branch from your repository.

 For HW9, TA will then go over your pull request.
 If the TA requests some changes to your pull request, you can create